dettrace/dettrace/examples/README.md

 cloudseal ./my-example.sh
 ```

-Similarly, we could run `cloudseal ls -l`, which runs the usual `/bin/ls`, revealing that the process run under Cloudseal can by default access the full host file system.
-More detailed control over the starting conditions of the deterministic computation is enabled with additional command line flags.
+Similarly, we could run `cloudseal ls -l`, which invokes the usual `/bin/ls`, showing that the process run under Cloudseal can by default access the full host file system.
+More detailed control over the starting conditions of the deterministic computation is possible via additional command line flags.
 To see these flags and how to use them, please refer to the command line help info:

 ```shell
 cloudseal --help
 ```

 ## Examples
-The Cloudseal installation will generate a directory of example scripts located at `<installDir>/cloudseal/examples`
+The Cloudseal installation will generate a directory of example scripts located at `<installDir>/cloudseal/examples`.
-which highlight some of the ways that Cloudseal can be used to enforce determinism.
+These examples highlight some of the ways that Cloudseal can be used to enforce determinism.

 To run these scripts, first go to the examples directory:
 ```shell